wycks/SublimeText-WordPress-Autocomplete/README.md

 There are no snippets added to this package, you would not remember them anyhow, so build your own, also depreciated functions have been removed :smiley_cat:

-'To-do: Add WP Classes'
+'To-do: Add WP Class's'

 ### Installation

 #### With Package Control

-You can install WordPress Complete from inside Sublime Text itself.
-Open the Command Palette and select "Package Control: Install Package", then search for WordPress Complete and you're done!
+You can install WordPress Auto Complete from inside Sublime Text itself.
+Open the Command Palette and select "Package Control: Install Package", then search for WordPress Auto Complete and you're done!

 #### Manual